- Achieves reported basis EPS of $1.75 and comparable basis EPS of $1.77

 Any decision whether to pursue a potential initial public offering for a portion of the company's Canadian wine business (the "Canadian IPO") is subject to the determination and discretion of the company.
 There can be no assurance that the Canadian IPO will occur or will occur on any contemplated timetable.
 The proposed High West Distillery transaction is subject to regulatory approvals and certain closing conditions.
 There can be no assurance the High West Distillery transaction will occur or will occur on the timetable contemplated hereby.

 In addition to the risks and uncertainties of ordinary business operations, the Projections of the company contained in this news release are subject to a number of risks and uncertainties, including:

-- timeframe and actual costs associated with beer supply, brewery expansion and glass sourcing, including joint venture glass plant expansion, may vary from management's current expectations due to market conditions, the company's cash and debt position, and other factors as determined by management;
+- timeframe and actual costs associated with beer supply, Mexicali brewery construction, Nava brewery expansions and glass sourcing, including joint venture glass plant expansions, may vary from management's current expectations due to market conditions, the company's cash and debt position, and other factors as determined by management;

 - timing and volume amount of beer shipments to wholesalers may vary from current expectations due to actual consumer demand;